bubblydoo/serverless-externals-plugin/README.md

 more `node_modules` folders on your `NODE_PATH` (e.g. from a Lambda layer), you can still use the [`external` field of Rollup](https://rollupjs.org/guide/en/#external).

+### Keeping `aws-sdk` excluded

+As the `aws-sdk` node module is included by default in Lambdas, you can add `packaging.exclude: ["aws-sdk"]` to exclude it from the Serverless package.
+Note that this is not recommended because of possible version differences.
+(Check the `aws-sdk` version included in runtimes [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html))

 ## Todo

 - Ensure compatibility with Serverless Jetpack or speedup packaging somehow
 - Webpack plugin
 - Esbuild plugin
 - Layer support
+- Look into externalizing single files in a module (e.g. `.node` files), and bundling the rest
+- Yarn PnP support

 ## Credits